Msahoo24/TonaFlow1.0/README.md

 Likewise, to remove heartbeats, you can also click on any heartbeat to select it, and click the `Remove Heartbeat(s)` button.

+<h3 name = 'usage_dataremoval'>Removing Sections of Data</h3>

+---
+In some situations, sections of data may be completely unusable; or they may be completely irrelevant.
+In TonaFlow, we have made this an easy process.